mjood10tn/mjood10tn/README.md

 - 👋 Hi, I’m Abdulmajeed
-- 👀 I’m interested in Laravel, MySql, JavaScript and CSS
+- 👀 I’m interested in Laravel, Livewire, Filamentphp, MySql, JavaScript and CSS
 - 📫 You can reaach me by my email mjood10tn@gmail.com

 <!---